-The formation of United Christian Academy is a testimony to the provision of God and the faithful commitment to see a unique alternative for the education of young people that offers academic excellence in the framework of Biblical values and Christian unity.
-Through the early years God brought leaders of different Christian backgrounds together to form UCA.
+The formation of United Christian Academy is a testimony to the provision of God and the faithful commitment to see a unique alternative for the education of young people that offers academic excellence in the framework of biblical values and Christian unity.
+Through the early years God brought leaders of different Christian backgrounds together to establish United Christian Academy.

 Protestant ministers were meeting monthly in the Newport area to share ministries and prayer.
 Following graduation of NCUHS in 1995 concerns they shared resulted in a decision to explore alternatives to public school for Christian parents.

 Meanwhile, Fr.
 Forrest Rouelle heard from the Lord in prayer – start a Christian High School.
 Though he proceeded with a catholic school in mind, God made it very clear that it was to be a “Christian” High School.
 He called Rev. John Genco, one of the local ministers, and discussed the possibilities.
 It was agreed that a general discussion be held with the evangelical ministers who met on the first Friday of each month.

 Informal meetings were held to discuss the formation of a Christian High School.
 A group of 18 ministers showed interest in this endeavor and began to pray and seek God for guidance in this matter.

 The churches involved were:

 - Life in Christ Fellowship

 - Solid Rock Assembly of God